mardelvalle/aqi-city-app/README.md

 ### `npx cypress open --e2e`

 Opens a GUI way to run Cypress tests.
-You will be prompted to choose a browser to run the tests for and then given a list of Cypress test files (in this case only one) to run.
+You will be prompted to choose a browser to run the tests for and then given a list of Cypress test files (in this case only one called `aqi-app.cy.js`) to run.
 As soon as you click on the file the tests will run.

 ## Learn More